Stable v3.13.0

 AUTH_TOKEN: string pattern=prov-[0-9]{4}-[a-f0-9]{8}

-Generates values like prov-2026-dab46dda — useful when the service expects a token in a specific structured format and you want the test to exercise that validation path.
+Generates values like prov-2026-dab46dda — useful when the service expects a token in a specific structured format.

 VARS